rpe/rpe.github.io/_drafts/rednecks.markdown

 If you mow your lawn and find a car, well... in that case, I suppose [you might be a redneck](http://www.jefffoxworthy.com/jokes).

-"But," you say, "I know the right way to get the task done, so I'm just helping my people out when I tell them how to do it."
+"But," you say, "I know the right way to get the task done, so I'm helping my people out when I tell them how to do it."
 Fair enough.
 But there are a couple of issues here.
 First, consider that you might not know the best way to get a particular task done---if you dictate the "how", then you'll never find out if there is a better way.
 And more importantly, if you dictate the how, you're removing growth opportunities for your people.
 Let them figure out how to do things, and if they make a few mistakes along the way, so be it.
 Ask for the "what" and not the "how", and you'll end up with a team capable